 Court Services is comprised of an Adult Probation Division, Juvenile Probation Division, Juvenile Detention Division and Pre-Trial Division.
-Additionally, the department operates the Resource Intervention Center which enables community service agencies to provide much needed services to the adult offender under one roof.
+Additionally, the department operates the Resource Intervention Center which enables community service agencies to provide much needed services to the adult and juvenile offenders under one roof.